1egoman/fuzzy-picker/README.md

 Props:
-- `label`: A string, a label to print above the fuzzysearcher textbox.
+- `label`: A string, a label to print above the fuzzy-finder textbox.
-- `fetchItems`: A function called to asyncronously fetch new items for a given search phrase.
+- `fetchItems`: A function called to asynchronously fetch new items for a given search phrase.
 Must return a promise with an array of strings.
 For example, `value => Promise.resolve(["foo", "bar", "baz"])`
 - `displayCount`: An integer, how many matches to show at maximum.
-- `cycleAtEndsOfList`: A boolean, when a user arrows past the end of the list, should the highlight wrap?
+- `cycleAtEndsOfList`: A boolean, when a user arrows past the end of the list, should the highlight wrap around to the other end?
-- `onChangeHighlightedItem`: a callback that is fired when the highlight changes within the fuzzyfinder.
+- `onChangeHighlightedItem`: a callback that is fired when the highlight item changes within the fuzzy-finder (because the user moved up or down).
 Passed one argument, the newly highlighted item.
 - `onChange`: When the user selects a final item, this callback is fired with that item.
 Passed one argument, the chosen item.
 - `onClose`: When the user closes the fuzzy-finder by either pressing escape of clicking on the